 You would be surprised at how many managers and safety managers do not realize that an aviation SMS implementation means not just for:

 - Maintenance crew.

-Aviation SMS encompass the entire organization.
+Aviation SMS encompasses the entire organization.

 At least four times a year, I speak to companies saying that they only want their pilots to participate in the SMS implementation.
-This is why you need to make sure that the accountable executive and all the department heads at your airline, airport or maintenance organization clearly understand that the SMS implementation affects the entire company.
+This is why you need to make sure that the accountable executive and all the department heads at your airline, airport, or maintenance organization clearly understand that the SMS implementation affects the entire company.

 Communicating SMS Definition